ThreeMammals/Ocelot/docs/features/kubernetes.rst

 Install
 -------

-The first thing you need to do is install the `package`_ that provides |kubernetes| support in Ocelot:
+The first thing you need to do is install the `package`_ that provides |logo-kubernetes| support in Ocelot:

 .. code-block:: powershell